sarisssa/test-api/instructions.md

   data: { type: 'state_update', payload: {...} }
 })
 ```
-Fan out to all connections for a user by querying the `userId-index` GSI and iterating.
+Fan out by querying `userId-index` in the WS connections table and iterating all connections for that user.

-Grant the ECS task role this permission to talk to the WebSocket API:
+IAM required on the ECS task role:
 ```
 {
   "Effect": "Allow",